Distract Large Language Models for Automatic Jailbreak Attack: Related Work

-\paragraph{Jailbreak attack} Previous works observe that even aligned LLMs are fragile to a variety of attacks such as jailbreak attack \cite{wei2023jailbroken,yong2023low,liuJailbreakingChatGPTPrompt2023,zou2023universal,dengJailbreakerAutomatedJailbreak2023,huangCatastrophicJailbreakOpensource2023,wei2023jailbreak,mehrotra2023tree,ding2023wolf,du2023analyzing,carlini2023aligned}.
+\paragraph{Jailbreak attack} Previous works observe that even aligned LLMs are fragile to a variety of attacks \cite{xu2024comprehensive}.
 The jailbreak attack intentionally designs malicious user instructions that adversarially trigger LLMs to produce uncensored, undesirable and offensive content consistent with the attacker's intention \cite{chao2023jailbreaking}.
 Red-teaming is a strategy to enhance the safety and alignment of LLMs by checking and disclosing the covert cases in which the LLMs may fail \cite{perez2022red,ganguli2022red}.
 Researchers explore different jailbreak approaches to red-teaming LLM which in turn builds more robust and better aligned LLMs.
-These approaches can be roughly divided into three categories: manually crafting methods \cite{li2023deepinception}, optimization-based methods \cite{zhuAutoDANInterpretableGradientBased2023,zou2023universal,chao2023jailbreaking,yu2023gptfuzzer,jin2024guard,lapid2023open,jones2023automatically} and long-tail encoding based methods \citep{yong2023low,yuan2023gpt,xu2023cognitive,deng2023multilingual}.
-DeepInception \cite{li2023deepinception} conceals the malicious content by manually crafting different imaginary scenes with various characters to realize the condition change for escaping LLM moral precautions.
-For the optimization-based methods, greedy coordinate gradient (GCG) \cite{zou2023universal} generates the jailbreak suffix to maximize the probability of the affirmative response to the malicious query.
-However, It requires access to the gradients of target LLMs.
-GPTFuzzer \citep{yu2023gptfuzzer} is a black-box framework for generating jailbreak templates.
-However, it extensively relies on manually crafted seed jailbreak prompts.
-PAIR \cite{chao2023jailbreaking} only generates a jailbreak prompt for a specific malicious user instruction.
-It iteratively queries the target LLM to update and refine a candidate jailbreak.
-However, the jailbreak it finds cannot transfer across user instructions and the number of queries is linearly increased with the number of malicious user instructions.
+These approaches can be roughly divided into three categories: manually crafting methods \cite{li2023deepinception}, optimization-based methods \cite{zhu2024autodan,zou2023universal,chao2023jailbreaking,yu2023gptfuzzer,jin2024guard,lapid2024open,jones2023automatically} and long-tail encoding based methods \citep{yong2023lowresource,yuan2024gpt,xu2024cognitive,deng2024multilingual}.